Best Stretches for Surfers (Before and After Surfing)

 Your legs power your ride.
 Step into walking lunges, where every step fires up those quads, hamstrings, and glutes.
 Dive deep with every lunge, syncing strength and balance.
 With each step, you’re paving the way for a more stable surf stance.

-Spinal Flexibility: The Backbone of Surfing
+Spinal Flexibility:

 The spine’s flexibility is paramount for surfers.
 A supple and mobile spine allows for fluid movements, better balance on the board, and reduced risk of back injuries.
 As the literal backbone of our body, ensuring its flexibility can significantly impact our surfing performance.
 Here are some surfing stretches, specifically aimed at enhancing spinal mobility: